Spidy394/Spidy394/README.md

   <img height="150" src="https://media.tenor.com/IMNDZBkct8gAAAAC/anime-girl.gif"  />
 </div>
 <br>
 <p align="center">✨ I'm a passionate and enthusiastic student from India who is diving into the world of coding.
-Currently, I'm learning C and exploring the vast realm of programming.
 I'm excited to share my journey and projects along the way. 🎑</p>

 ## 🚀 What am I doing

 - 🌱 Learning the fundamentals of computer science.
 - 💡  Exploring different programming languages and technologies.
 - 🧠 Building a strong foundation in problem-solving and algorithmic thinking.
-- 🎓 Pursuing B-tech in Computer Science and Engineering.
+- 🎓 Pursuing B-tech in Information Technology.

 ## 💻 My Skills